avdi/dotenv_elixir/README.md

 Elixir has an excellent configuration system and this dotenv implementation has a serious limitation in that it isn't available at compile time.
 It fits very poorly into a typical deployment setup using exrm or similar.
-Configuration management should be built around Elixir's existing system, not environment variables.
+Configuration management should be built around Elixir's existing configuration system, and the limitations of this package make it inadequate for most users.

 A good example is [Phoenix](http://www.phoenixframework.org/) which generates a project where the production config imports the "secrets" from a file stored